New Issue Securities

 Settlement Rules of New Issues

 New corporate issues have an extended settlement date.
-The sale offer is held open for a week or more, and the settlement of the sale will occur three days after the 'close' of the offering.
-For example, if a new issue security is offered for the week of Jan 13 through Jan 21, the settlement date will be Jan 24 (Closing Date + 3 Days).
+The sale offer is held open for a week or more, and the settlement of the sale will occur two days after the 'close' of the offering.
+For example, if a new issue security is offered for the week of Jan 13 through Jan 21, the settlement date will be Jan 23 (Closing Date + 2 Days).
 This time frame means that the actual trade date of new issue securities could occur 10 days or more before the settlement is applied to an investor's account.
 The interest on new issues is paid on a 360-day year and a 30-day month, and is calculated from the settlement date.

 Initial Public Offerings vs. Secondary Offerings